-Glasgow Kelvin College offers SCQF Levels from National Certificate (NC) up to Degree level, in some subjects.
+Glasgow Kelvin College offers SCQF Levels from Level 1 up to Degree level (Level 10), in some subjects.

 A National Certificate (NC) is sometimes suitable for students at entry level with no formal qualifications.
 They cover a broad range of subjects to suit your skills and interests and include Standard Grades, National Units, National Courses and Group Awards.
 At Glasgow Kelvin College we offer a wide range of NC courses which can, in some instances, provide access to higher level programmes such as an HNC or HND.